Course reserves for instructors

-When adding readings to a current or upcoming course, you have the option to import readings from courses you have taught in the last 5 years as of Fall 2020), as well as courses from the current semester.
+When adding readings to a current or upcoming course, you have the option to import readings from courses you have taught since Fall 2015 (or the last 5 years as of Fall 2020), as well as courses from the current semester.

 Digital and online documents (e.g. articles, book chapters)

 Enter citation information into the appropriate form.
-Add a URL*, attach a PDF**, or check the option “I will bring the material to the library” or “Please retrieve from the library collection and place on reserve”.
+Add a URL, attach a PDF*, or check the option “Please retrieve from the library collection and place on reserve”.
 Library staff will verify copyright compliance before making items available online.

 *Attaching PDFs: We recommend including the title page of the book, as well as the title page verso (which has the copyright date), in submitted PDF scans of book chapters.